informatics-isi-edu/deriva-py/docs/deriva-download-cli.md

 Each _output format processor_ is designed for a specific task, and the task types may vary for a given data export task.
 Some _output formats_ are designed to handle the export of tabular data from the catalog, while others are meant to handle the export of file assets that are referenced by tables in the catalog.
 Other _output formats_ may be implemented that could perform a combination of these tasks, implement a new format, or perform some kind of data transformation.

+<a name="env"></a>
+### `env`
+This `output_format` processor performs a catalog query in JSON mode and stores the key-value pairs of the _first_ row of data returned into the metadata context or "working environment" for the download.
+These key-value pairs can then be used as interpolation variables in subsequent stages of processing.

 <a name="csv"></a>
 ### `csv`